a-luna/svelte-mono/src/lib/content/blog/csharp-tpl-socket-methods.md

 }
 ```

-We pass 2 tasks into Task.WhenAny: connectTask and Task.Delay(timeoutMs).
+We pass 2 tasks into `Task.WhenAny`: `connectTask` and `Task.Delay(timeoutMs)`.
 Whichever one of these tasks completes first will be returned.
-Let's say timeoutMs = 5000, which is a timeout value of five seconds.
-If the task returned from Task.WhenAny is connectTask, the connection was successful and we await the result.
-However if connectTask is not returned, that means our socket was unable to connect to the endpoint after trying for five seconds and a TimeoutException is thrown.
-The exception is handled by calling Result.Fail(string error), a static method which returns an instance of Result with Success = false and a string containing the Message property of the exception.
+Let's say `timeoutMs = 5000`, which is a timeout value of five seconds.
+If the task returned from `Task.WhenAny` is connectTask, the connection was successful and we await the result.
+However if `connectTask` is not returned, that means our socket was unable to connect to the endpoint after trying for five seconds and a `TimeoutException` is thrown.
+The exception is handled by calling `Result.Fail(string error)`, a static method which returns an instance of `Result` with `Success = false` and a string containing the `Message` property of the exception.

 ## Result Class, Explained

-The Result<T> class encapsulates all information pertaining to the outcome of a task, conveniently providing an error message in case the task failed and an object instance in case the task succeeded.
+The `Result<T>` class encapsulates all information pertaining to the outcome of a task, conveniently providing an error message in case the task failed and an object instance in case the task succeeded.

-I was introduced to the Result class by [this blog post](http://enterprisecraftsmanship.com/2015/03/20/functional-c-handling-failures-input-errors/) by Vladimir Khorikov, part of a series that applies Functional programming techniques to C#.
+I was introduced to the `Result` class by [this blog post](http://enterprisecraftsmanship.com/2015/03/20/functional-c-handling-failures-input-errors/) by Vladimir Khorikov, part of a series that applies Functional programming techniques to C#.
 He has made the code available on [github](https://github.com/vkhorikov/CSharpFunctionalExtensions), but I am still using the basic version below:

 ```csharp
 namespace AaronLuna.Common.Result